 In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations.
 This Statement addresses accounting and financial reporting for certain asset retirement obligations.
-GASB Statement No. 83 will be effective for the DCANAF for fiscal year ending September 30, 2019.
+A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance of this statement.
+GASB Statement No. 83 will be effective for DCANAF for fiscal year ending September 30, 2019.

 In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
-The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-GASB Statement No. 84 will be effective for the DCANAF for fiscal year ending September 30, 2020.
+This Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+The requirements of this Statement will enhance consistency and comparability by (1) establishing specific criteria for identifying activities that should be reported as fiduciary activities and (2) clarifying whether and how business-type activities should report their fiduciary activities.
+GASB Statement No. 84 will be effective for DCANAF for fiscal year ending September 30, 2020.